matter-labs/zksync-web-era-docs/docs/dev/tutorials/basic.md

 After the transaction is processed, the page updates your balances and you can see the new greeting:

 ![img](/start-5.png)

-If you face any troubles, please download the complete project here:

-TODO: complete project.

 ### Learn more